skrattaren/apf.rst/apf.rst

   risk – hence "I'm too short for this shit".

-  Another popular reference to this expression is "I'm too old for this shit", a catchphrase for Danny Glover's character in the "`Lethal Weapon`_" series of movies.
+  Another popular reference to this expression is "I'm too old for this shit", a catchphrase for Danny Glover's character in the **Lethal Weapon** series of movies.

   Terry adds: